 The SBF Program reserves the right to cancel any award if funds are used for any other purpose other than the stated purposes outlined in the Recovery Grant Agreement signed between the Business Applicant and BDE.
 Any funding expended contrary to the uses specified in the grant agreement, must be returned to the SBF Program in full.
-Grantees/Awarded Businesses must submit proof of expenditure of the funds granted under the Recovery Grant Agreement and document compliance with at least one (1) of the three (3) HUD national objectives defined in the authorizing statute of the CDBG Program at 104(b)(3) of the Housing and Community Development Act of 1974 (HCDA) (42 U.S.C. § 5304), within seven (7) months of disbursement of a grant award for working capital or ninety (90) days of disbursement of a grant award for equipment to ensure verification of proper use of the Grant Award, and will need to continue providing proof of expenditures until all funds are committed and verified by the SBF Program.
-The SBF Program will set the deadlines by which the Awarded Businesses must present all subsequent working capital proof of expenditure reports and/or equipment, machinery or furniture proof of expenditure reports, until the Closeout process begins.
+Grantees/Awarded Businesses must submit proof of expenditure of the funds granted under the Recovery Grant Agreement and document compliance with at least one (1) of the three (3) HUD national objectives defined in the authorizing statute of the CDBG Program at 104(b)(3) of the Housing and Community Development Act of 1974 (HCDA) (42 U.S.C. § 5304).
+This, within the allotted timeframe established in the Grant Agreement within six (6) months of disbursement of a grant award for working capital and/or ninety (90) days of disbursement of a grant award for equipment to ensure verification of proper use of the Grant Award, so it will be required to continue providing proof of expenditures until all funds are committed and verified by the SBF Program.
+The SBF Program will set the deadlines by which the Awarded Businesses must present all subsequent working capital proof of expenditure reports and/or equipment, machinery, or furniture proof of expenditure reports, until the Closeout process begins.

-Once all expenditures are verified as valid and in compliance with the grant agreement, a Closeout Confirmation Letter (Final Closeout) will be sent to Awarded Business after all other closeout requirements have also been met.19 Prior to the Closeout Confirmation Letter notification, the SBF Program may request additional proof of expenditures to validate use of funds and close the file.
+Once all expenditures are verified as valid and in compliance with the grant agreement, a Closeout Confirmation Letter Notice (Final Closeout) will be sent to Awarded Business after all other closeout requirements have also been met.
+Prior to the Closeout Confirmation Letter Notice notification, the SBF Program will request additional proof of expenditures to validate use of funds and close the file.